Infection

 Indirect Transmission of pathogens

-In indirect transmission, the pathogens of certain diseases enter the body through some intermediate agents by following ways -
+In indirect transmission, the pathogens of certain diseases enter the body through some intermediate agents in the following ways -

-1. Through Carries or Vectors - These diseases transmitted by flies in which Housefly is the carrier of Cholera, Typhoid, Dysentery, etc. Human louse spreads Typhus and Mosquito is verctor for yellow fever.
+1. Through Carries or Vectors - These diseases are transmitted by flies.
+Houseflies are the carriers of Cholera, Typhoid, Dysentery, etc. Human louse spreads Typhus and Mosquito is a vector for yellow fever.

-2. Through contaminated Food and Water - Pathogens of some diseases are transmitted through contaminated food and water, e.g. Cholera, Typhoid, Diarrhoea, Hepatitis B.
+2. Through contaminated Food and Water - Pathogens of some diseases are transmitted through contaminated food and water, e.g. Cholera, Typhoid, diarrhea, and Hepatitis B.

-3. Through Contaminated Blood or Injection Needles - These can introduce AIDS pathogen into the blood of healthy person.
+3. Through Contaminated Blood or Injection Needles - These can introduce AIDS pathogens into the blood of a healthy person.

-4. Fomite-borne Diseases - Articles that come in contact with the patients are also source of infection.
-Diseases spread in this mode are called fomite - borne diseases.
-Patinet's clothes, utensils, currency, crockery and even doors and handles of the cupboards and windows of room may bear pathogens.
+4. Fomite-borne Diseases - Articles that come in contact with the patients are also a source of infection.
+Diseases spread in this mode are called fomite-borne diseases.
+Patients' clothes, utensils, currency, crockery, and even doors and handles of the cupboards and windows of the room may bear pathogens.

 Portal of Entry

-3. Some bacteria can infect and multiply in any part of host body irrespective to the portal of entry.
+- Some bacteria can infect and multiply in any part of the host body irrespective of the portal of entry.

-4. While certain bacteria can survive and multiply in specific tissues and only when they enter through optimal route.
+- While certain bacteria can survive and multiply in specific tissues only when they enter through the optimal route.

-Virulence - Virulence is the degree of intensity of pathogen city or the disease caused by a pathogen.
-It is determined by two characteristics of pathogenic organism invasiveness and toxigenicity.
+Virulence - Virulence is the degree of intensity of a pathogen city or the disease caused by a pathogen.
+It is determined by two characteristics of pathogenic organisms invasiveness and toxigenicity.
 Invasiveness is the ability of the pathogen to enter its host and multiply.
-Toxigenicity is the ability of pathogen to produce toxins that cause disease or damage the host tissue.
+Toxigenicity is the ability of the pathogen to produce toxins that cause disease or damage the host tissue.

 No comments: